JA Douglas McCurdy Sydney Airport: Terminal

 The present Air Terminal Building (ATB) was opened in 1967, and, upon opening, included immigration and customs facilities for international passengers; a restaurant, lounge, gift shop, and car rentals, as well as other amenities for air travelers; a control tower and administrative offices.
 The terminal has undergone renovations and an expansion over the years.
 Today, the terminal serves over 180,000 passengers per year.

 In addition to passenger services the airport provides facilities and services to business travelers including a boardroom and business centre available for rental.

 Runways and taxiways

 There are two runways at McCurdy, one with ILS-I capabilities and the other served by RNAV.
-The two runways, 06/24 and 18/36, are approximately aligned in the east-west and north-south direction and are served by two taxiways.
+The two runways, 06/24 and 18/36, are approximately aligned in the east-west and north-south direction and are served by taxiway K.

 Operations

 The airport serves general aviation, charter and business aircraft with a tarmac with built-in tie downs, self-serve pay-at-the-pump aviation fuel 100LL, a crew room and hangar facilities, catering is available onsite.
 Jet fuel provided by ASIG (Aircraft Service International Group / Menzies); Ground handling services provided by Airconsol Aviation.